 Plot: It is years into the future.
 The Military travels to the planet Pandora in the hopes of digging up hordes of rock that is extremely valuable to Earth, but they are met with resistance by the planet’s inhabitance, the Navi.
 Jake Sully (a paralyzed soldier) is put in the body of a Navi (an Avatar) in the hopes that he will find a weakness, but Jake ends up growing attached to their culture.

 Avatar is a very good movie.
-I thoroughly enjoyed it and I think you should go see it.
-But it’s not an “Oh My God, I can’t believe what I just saw, holy shit, I’m going to be talking about this for the next 20 years movie.”
+I thoroughly enjoyed it and think you should go see it, but it’s not an “Oh My God, I can’t believe what I just saw!
+Holy crap, I’m going to be talking about this for the next twenty years” type movie.
 Although I’m sure most people will have that sentiment.
-I’ll say this about Avatar though.
-For the first third, I was pretty damn close to thinking that way.
+I’ll say this about Avatar: For the first third, I was pretty damn close to thinking that way.
 The special effects are the best I’ve ever seen…for maybe about a half hour.
-Unfortunately my big gripe with Avatar is with its second half.
-It was a “been there, done that” and I wanted more based on how the first act began.
-But let’s dive into this near 3 hour budget breaking bonanza spectacle, shall we?
+Unfortunately, my big gripe with Avatar is with the second half.
+It was a “been there, done that,” and I wanted more based on how the first act began.
+But let’s dive into this near three hour budget breaking bonanza, shall we?

 When we first see the humans put into their Navi-Avatars (those blue guys in the trailer), my jaw dropped.
 I’ve never been a special effects guy.
 I’ve always felt special effects should be in the background and maybe enhance a movie’s story here and there, but when I do see remarkable special effects, everything else takes a back seat.
 It’s rare, but Avatar gets that distinction.
 The effects especially had me tingling when you see the Navi interacting with their environment.
-Holy shit.
-This was astounding.
+Holy crap.
+This is astounding.
 The facial expressions were downright scary in how realistic they looked.
-I felt like I was more CG than then these things.
+I felt like I was more CG than these things.
 The lighting and how the trees and forest react to the Navi is mesmerizing.
-The animation in the creatures was all amazing…yadda, yadda, yadda.
-This is all pretty early on in the movie.
-But here’s the problem.
-This is 3 hours long.
+The animation in the creatures was all amazing.
+Yadda, yadda, yadda.
+This is all pretty early on in the movie, but here’s the problem: This is three hours long.
 The special effects don’t develop or give you any more variety after the first 30 to 45 minutes.

-The biggest problem is the antagonist; the generic strong armed military man Col. Miles Quaritch (Stephen Lang).
+The biggest problem is the antagonist, the generic strong armed military man, Col. Miles Quaritch (Stephen Lang).
 He’s so cliché, that he makes other movie clichés seem original again.
 I mean really, this was pathetic.
 And I’m sorry, I know it’s a movie about special effects, and if it was just a secondary character, I’d let it slide, but this is the antagonist.
 It’s too important.
 This hurt the movie significantly, especially in the final action scene.
-Because there is such an underdeveloped whatever bad guy, I just didn’t feel a lot of emotion at the end like I wanted too.
+As there’s such an underdeveloped whatever bad guy, I just didn’t feel a whole lot of emotion at the end like I wanted to.
 The main protagonists were all good characters, but I needed to see more from the bad guy.

 James Cameron is a great director, but this is not his best work.
-I’ll take Aliens, Terminator 2, and the Abyss any day.
+I’ll take Aliens, Terminator 2 and The Abyss any day.
 Those movies had not only ground breaking effects, but moments and scenes of great tension with memorable villains.
 While Avatar has some great moments, there are no great scenes.
 It sounds like I dislike this movie, but I don’t.
 I enjoyed it a great deal.
-It’s a very good movie…but not a great one.
+It’s a very good movie, just not a great one.

 Rating: 7.5 out of 10.